 Information Gaps and Needs

-Though hostilities are reported to continue, very little precise information is available and it has not been possible to assign the Tibesti Conflict a score in the GCSI.
+Very little precise information is available and it has not been possible to assign the Tibesti Conflict a score in the GCSI.